How California led the country to ban workplace smoking

 - Private residences, except those licensed as family daycare homes where smoking is prohibited.

 Learn more about the California Smoke-Free Workplace Laws and help eliminate smoking in all workplaces, for every Californian.
 Clean air starts with you.
-To find out what your city is doing to protect you from every kind of secondhand smoke, visit undo.org/secondhand-dangers.
+To find out what your city is doing to protect you from every kind of secondhand smoke, visit our Secondhand Dangers campaign.